#layer-duo-2177

 CMA Field Trip Orientation

-Watch this video to learn more about what you'll do when you arrive at the Columbia Museum of Art for your field trip!
+Watch this video with your students to learn more about what you'll do when you arrive at the Columbia Museum of Art for your field trip!